biubiutomato/TME-Agent/README.md

 # 🧠 Task Memory Engine (TME)

 This project is real and under active development.
 The current repository contains an early rough version of the structured scaffold and mock examples to demonstrate the architecture.
-✅ We are gradually committing full implementations before June 7, 2025.
+✅ We are gradually committing full implementations before **June 7, 2025**.
 Thank you for your patience — feel free to star, watch, or follow the repo for updates!

 **TME** is a structured memory engine designed for LLM-based agents to perform **multi-step task planning**, **rollback**, **dynamic preference adjustment**, and **task-to-task reasoning**.